felixwellen/synthetic-geometry/SyntheticGeometry/SQC.lagda.md

 ```

 TODO: move rest of this file to another file
+TODO: remove TODOs and put them into issues

 This entails, that the equivalence in sqc is actually an isomorphism of algebra and therefore also
 a path between the algebras: